Cloodot

 Characteristics:

-• Read-only operations
+• Read-only lookups

 • No external state changes